kjisu96/kjisu96.github.io/_pages/includes/0_intro.md

 I was selected as the first integrated B.S./M.S./Ph.D. student at university and was awarded a Ph.D.
 Research Fellowship from the [National Research Foundation (NRF) of Korea](https://www.nrf.re.kr/eng/index).

 I am currently seeking postdoctoral opportunities.
-If you have any advice or are interested in exploring academic collaborations, please feel free to contact me.
+If you have any advice or are interested in exploring academic collaborations, please feel free to read my CV and contact me.
 I look forward to your insights and suggestions.